 Problem is, we all get so busy and people don’t know how to do it or they worry they’re doing it wrong.

 People, you’re just feeling the baby move.

-If you’re looking for more info — check out my pregnancy page!
+If you’re looking for more info, that you can trust — check out my pregnancy page!

 Decreased Fetal Movement

 We have plenty of people come to our hospital for “decreased fetal movement” — which basically means you feel the baby less frequently than you did before.

 It strikes fear into our hearts, as many women who come in with a stillborn often start with this and a feeling like things aren’t quite right.

 For the majority of the women, the baby is fine.
 Things are fine and for some reason the baby was moving less.
 I feel a lot of gratitude when I find the baby’s heart rate.

 Reasons for Decreased Fetal Movement

 - You haven’t drunk much water lately.
 Your baby needs buckets and buckets of water.
 You’re drinking for two.
 Drink up!